haileyplusplus/demo-access-checker/README.md

 - Scenarios: To simulate various users encountering this tool in a variety of different states, I've created a few scenarios that highlight different states.
 Among them they should comprehensively demonstrate all requested features.
-The /admin path on the frontend (not linked from the tool) allows scenarios to be toggled as needed.
+The /admin path on the frontend (also linked from the tool) allows scenarios to be toggled as needed.